Creating a Competitive Employee Benefits Plan

 - Workers compensation

 - Disability insurance

 - Leave benefits (required by the Family and Medical Leave Act)

-Optional employee benefits and incentives include health insurance plans, retirement plans and pensions, flex time, wellness programs, and corporate memberships.
+Optional employee benefits and incentives include health insurance plans, retirement plans and pensions, flex time, free financial wellness programs, and corporate memberships.
 However, most companies offer at least a few of these benefits given that many job seekers feel that they must have them in order to apply for a job.